omerokach/url-shortner/README.md

 # ![Scale-Up Velocity](./readme-files/logo-main.png) Final 1 - URL shortner 📎

-In this project you will create your own [URL shortener](https://en.wikipedia.org/wiki/URL_shortening)!

-This repository includes a basic template for starting the project:

 ## my url-shortner app

 you can copy ant link you would like to short and pass it in the url input off the app, the app will return you a string of 5 chars